HajWali3/fyp-management-2.0/README.md

 ---

-Sure!
-Here's a more polished and professional version of the Repository Overview section for your README:

----

 ## 📁 Repository Overview

 This repository contains : `TheoryAssignment` along with code, representing the theoretical and implementation components of the FYP Management System.